Theme: Integrity Starts With You

 Contest Deadline: October 11, 2019 (11:59pm PST)

-The International Center of Academic Integrity (ICAI), as part of its sponsorship of the 4th International Day of Action against Contract Cheating (IDoA) is sponsoring a Poster Contest.
+The International Center of Academic Integrity (ICAI), as part of its sponsorship of the 4th International Day of Action against Contract Cheating (IDoA) is sponsoring a Student Poster Contest.
 The purpose of the contest is to generate a series of posters that may be used either this year or in future years to promote the event.

 TERMS AND CONDITIONS